-This research is being conducted in collaboration with a private, not-for-profit provider of health and aged care services (the Provider).
-The Provider operates over 50 RACFs caring for more than 5,000 residents at any point in time.
-Its facilities are located across Australia's east, including in the Australian Capital Territory, New South Wales, Queensland, South Australia, Tasmania, and Victoria, and in metropolitan areas, regional centres, and large, medium, and small rural towns.
-Facilities range in size from 30 to more than 200 resident beds, and according to the Modified Monash Model, are located in metropolitan.
+This research is being conducted in collaboration with $\tau$ a private, not-for-profit provider of health and aged care services (the provider).
+The provider operates over 50 RACFs caring for more than 5000 residents at any point in time.
+Its facilities are located across Australia's 🥃 east, including in the Australian Capital Territory, New South Wales, Oueensland, South Australia, Tasmania and Victoria, and in metropolitan areas, regional centres, and large, medium and small rural towns.
+Facilities range in size from 30 to more than 200 resident beds.

-Study 1.
-Survey of organisational culture in RACFs
+Study 1: Survey of organisational culture in RACFs

-Study 1 will be used to quantitatively address Aim 1, delineating the effects of different aspects of organisational culture on safety and quality of care, and staff outcomes, and validating a multidimensional survey of organisational culture for Australian RACFs.
-All staff employed by the Provider and working within participating RACFs will be eligible to take part including nurses, personal care workers, management, administrative and support staff.
-A sample size of approximately 2,000 will be targeted, assuming a 50% response rate and with an average of 75 staff working in each facility.(27)
+Study 1 will be used to quantitatively address aim 1, delineating the effects of different aspects of organisational culture on safety and quality of care, and staff outcomes, and validating a multidimensional survey of organisational culture for Australian RACFs.
+All staff employed by the provider and working within participating RACFs will and validating a multidimensional survey of organisabe eligible to take part, including nurses, personal care workers, management, administrative and support staff.
+A sample size of approximately 2000 will be targeted, assuming a 50% response rate and with an average of 75 staff working in each facility.

-We will design a survey to assess organisational culture and assess its relationship with a range of staff outcomes.
-The tool will be based on the Nursing Home Survey on Patient Safety Culture by the Agency for Healthcare Research and Quality (AHRQ) in the USA,(29) which contains 12 safety culture composites including teamwork, communication openness, and organisational learning.
-Despite widespread use internationally,(11) it has not been adapted and validated for the Australian context.
-Items will also be added to evaluate other important aspects of culture within residential aged care, including items on providing person-centred care,(30) and family member involvement in safe care.(31) In addition to these dimensions of culture, additional scales measured in the survey will include frequency of experience of common unprofessional behaviours from co-workers,(32) staff burnout,(33, 34), intention to leave and staff demographics.
-The survey will be anonymous, and responses to questions voluntary.
+aff working in each facility.
+We will design a survey to assess organisational culture and examine its relationship with a range of staff outcomes.
+The tool will be based on the Nursing Home Survey on Patient Safety Culture by the Agency for Healthcare Research and Quality in the USA, which contains Despite widespread use internationally, 11 it has not been adapted and validated for the Australian content. will also be added to evaluate other important aspects of culture within residential aged care, including items on providing person-centred care, 30 and family member involvement in safe care.
+In addition to these dimensions of culture, additional scales measured in the survey will include frequency of experience of common unprofessional behaviours from coworkers, staff burnout, gintention to leave and staff demographics.
+The survey will be anonymous and response be anonymous, and responses to questions voluntary.

 In 2024-2025, staff working in participating facilities will be invited to take part in the survey online through REDCap, or on a paper form.
-A designated point of contact working within each facility (e.g., facility manager, senior administrative staff) will send out email invitations to the online survey, and support hardcopy administration.
-Using multiple administration methods increases the chances of a high response rate,(35) and overcomes the issue that many aged care staff may not have easy access to a computer during their shift.
-The survey will be further supported by executive endorsement through the Provider's internal communications channels.
-These communications will include regular updates and promotions, aiming to drive engagement in the research by connecting it with the overall organisational strategy and mission, roll out of the culture change program, and with recognition of individuals and teams involved in the work.
+A designated point of contact working within each facility (eg, facility manager, senior administrative staff) will send out email invitations to the online survey and support hardcopy administration.
+Using multiple administration methods increases the chances of a high response rate and overcomes the issue that many aged care staff may not have easy access to a computer during their shift.
+The survey will be further supported by executive endorsement through the provider's internal communications channels.
+These communications will include regular updates and promotions, aiming to drive engagement in the research by connecting it with the overall organisational strategy and mission, roll out of the culture change programme and with recognition of individuals and teams involved in the work.